divortio/divortio-session-worker/README.md

 Your `divortio-session-worker` is now live and ready to be used by other workers.

 ---

 ## 💡 How to Use This Service from a Parent Worker

-Integrating this session service is now simpler than ever thanks to the RPC API.
+Integrating this session service is now simpler and safer than ever thanks to the hardened RPC API.

 ### Step 1: Bind the Service in the Parent Worker